Robin Imse

 All these books can be found at Beautiful Feet Books, Thrift Books, and on eBay.

-Teacher Biography: My name is Robin Imse (pronounced sort of like saying the letters MZ).
-I’ve been homeschooling our four kids since our oldest was in pre-k and now he’s looking at graduating high school!
+Teacher Biography: My name is Robin Imse and I’ve homeschooled our four kiddos for about the last 20 years, and now I’m looking at graduating my 2nd!
 While my educational background is more art focused, I love history and literature, too.
-I was born and raised in the Pacific Northwest, but the Lord moved our family to Oklahoma a few years ago and we are so thankful to be here!
+I spend my little spare time reading a WIDE variety of books as well as sewing and embroidery.
+I was born and raised in the Pacific Northwest, but the Lord moved our family to Oklahoma in 2019 and we are so thankful to be here!